-Since TSS, Total Lead, Total Zinc, Oil & Grease, and pH have been identified as pollutants of concern for this facility, based on their potential to cause adverse water quality impacts, benchmark concentrations for TSS, Oil & Grease, and pH have maintained in this permit.
-Also, benchmarks for Total Lead and Total Zinc have been lowered to be consistent with the benchmarks from the 2019 RIPDES Multi-Sector General Permit using available hardness data for the Pawtuxet River main stem.
-The values for the Total Lead and Total Zinc benchmarks were selected using a table from the draft 2019 Multi-Sector General Permit for Industrial Stormwater using a hardness range of 25-50 mg/L, which is consistent with the 75th percentile hardness value for the receiving water and is also consistent with the majority (91 out of 127) of hardness data points for the receiving water.
-Hardness data is attached to this document as Attachment B. In addition, since the Pawtuxet River, in the vicinity of the discharge, is listed as being impaired for Phosphorus, Total Phosphorus monitoring has been maintained in the permit, as noted above.
-Also as noted above, BOD monitoring has been removed from the permit, and Enterococci monitoring has been added to the permit, as noted above, due to the changes in the impairment status of the receiving water for dissolved oxygen and Enterococci respectively.
-It should be noted that a benchmark concentrations for Total Phosphorus has not been included in this permit, since the pollutant loads for this pollutant from this facility were much lower than their loads from other facilities (see Attachment A).
-However, the monitoring data for Phosphorus will allow the DEM to be able to characterize the pollutant loading from this facility to be used to verify that the relative loading of these pollutants remains low.

-A comparison of historic annual average effluent data was compared to benchmarks, and that analysis, presented in Attachment C, has shown that this facility consistently met its applicable benchmark concentrations for Lead, and about 75% of its applicable benchmark concentrations for Zinc.
+Since TSS, Total Lead, Total Zinc, Oil & Grease, and pH had been identified as pollutants of concern for this facility, based on their potential to cause adverse water quality impacts, benchmark concentrations for TSS, Oil & Grease, and pH pollutants have been maintained in this permit.
+Also, benchmarks for Total Lead and Total Zinc have been lowered to be consistent with the benchmarks from the 2019 RIPDES Multi-Sector General Permit for Industrial Stormwater using available hardness data for the Pawtuxet River main stem.
+The values for the Total Lead and Total Zinc benchmarks were selected using a table from the draft 2019 Multi-Sector General Permit for Industrial Stormwater using a hardness range of 25-50 mg/L, which is consistent with the 75th percentile hardness value for data from the receiving water and is also consistent with the majority of hardness data points (91 out of 127) for the receiving water.
+The calculation of the hardness value used is attached in Attachment B. In addition, since the Pawtuxet River, in the vicinity of the discharge, is listed as being impaired for Enterococci and Phosphorus, Total Phosphorus monitoring requirements for these pollutants have also been maintained in the permit, Enterococci monitoring has been added into the permit (as noted above, due the water being impaired for Enterococci).
+BOD monitoring has been eliminated from the permit (as noted above) because the receiving water is no longer impaired for dissolved oxygen in the permit.
+It should be noted that benchmark concentrations for Total Phosphorus have not been included in this permit, since the pollutant loads for this pollutants from this facility is much lower than their loads from other facilities.
+However, the monitoring data for these pollutants will allow the DEM to be able to characterize the pollutant loading from this facility to verify that the relative loading of these pollutants remains low.
+A comparison of historic annual average effluent data was compared to benchmarks, and that analysis, presented in Attachment C has showed that this facility has, with one exception, consistently met its applicable benchmark concentrations for Lead, and met most of its applicable benchmark concentrations for Zinc.
+In addition, the facility has met most of its benchmarks for pH, and has met all of its benchmarks for Oil and Grease and for Total Suspended Solids.
 Therefore, the permit requires that the facility continue to implement it SWPPP and BMPs.
-Even when comparing Zinc and Lead monitoring data for the last 6 years to the new, lower benchmarks for Zinc and Lead, the facility still meets its Zinc benchmarks 60% of the time and the facility meets the Lead benchmark about 96% of the time.

-Technology-Based Permit Requirements
+Technology-Based Permit Requirements for Storm Water